Active Directory: Forests, trees, and domains

-The Active Directory framework that holds objects can be viewed at a number of levels.
-The forest, tree, and domain are the logical divisions in an Active Directory network.

-Within a deployment, objects are grouped into domains.
-The objects for a single domain are stored in a single database (which can be replicated).
-Domains are identified by their DNS name structure, the namespace.

-A domain is defined as a logical group of network objects (computers, users, devices) that share the same Active Directory database.
+In an Active Directory network, the framework that holds objects has different levels: the forest, tree, and domain.
+Domains within a deployment contain objects stored in a single replicable database, and the DNS name structure identifies their domains, the namespace.
+A domain is a logical group of network objects such as computers, users, and devices that share the same Active Directory database.

-A tree is a collection of one or more domains and domain trees in a contiguous namespace and is linked in a transitive trust hierarchy.

-At the top of the structure is the forest.
-A forest is a collection of trees that share a common global catalog, directory schema, logical structure, and directory configuration.
-The forest represents the security boundary within which users, computers, groups, and other objects are accessible.
+On the other hand, a tree is a collection of domains and domain trees in a contiguous namespace linked in a transitive trust hierarchy.
+The forest is at the top of the structure, a collection of trees with a standard global catalog, directory schema, logical structure, and directory configuration.
+The forest is a secure boundary that limits access to users, computers, groups, and other objects.